Question 1: A solution turns red litmus blue, its pH is likely to be

 It is observed that bulb does not glow using glucose or alcohol solution.
 While if a solution of acid is used instead of glucose or alcohol solution, bulb glows.

-Bulb glows when the solution of hydrochloric acid is used, because it dissociates hydronium ion in aqueous solution.
-But glucose and alcohol do not dissociate hydronium ion in the water, which is responsible for the conduction of electricity.
+Bulb glows when the solution of hydrochloric acid is used, because it dissociates into hydronium ion in aqueous solution.
+But glucose and alcohol do not dissociate hydronium ion in the water.
 Hence solution of glucose and alcohol do not conduct electricity.